 — Ann Lemay (@annlemay) January 29, 2014

-Rachel Edidin has an excellent interview with Alice Mercier about her experience, and it’s heartbreaking at points.
+Jay Edidin has an excellent interview with Alice Mercier about her experience, and it’s heartbreaking at points.
 One of the first things that struck me about the interview – which Edidin is quick to point out – is how Mercier feels the need to explain about herself from the way she dresses to her professional demeanor.
 It comes across as an almost instinctual reflex, a need to justify herself in order to “prove” in the court of public opinion that she didn’t deserve this or somehow “bring this on herself.”

 Because, unfortunately, that’s precisely the reaction that so many have.
-The comments section on Jason Schreirer’s story and Rachel Edidin’s interview are rife with people commenting about how she could have stopped it, how it clearly couldn’t have bothered her that much, that this was clearly blown out of proportion and how it’s unfair to cherry pick examples like this from the games industry because hey, it happens everywhere… as though this somehow makes things better.
+The comments section on Jason Schreirer’s story and Jay Edidin’s interview are rife with people commenting about how she could have stopped it, how it clearly couldn’t have bothered her that much, that this was clearly blown out of proportion and how it’s unfair to cherry pick examples like this from the games industry because hey, it happens everywhere… as though this somehow makes things better.

 But hey: let’s talk a little about this.
 Because one of the most important parts of, y’know, cleaning up nerd culture is to understand just why these attempts to brush it under the rug and pretend it’s not so bad is bullshit.